 11. We would like to share our Read to Feed story with our local paper, is that OK?

 Absolutely!
 We encourage you to tell your friends and the local media about your successful Read to Feed program.
 Kids love seeing their efforts in the newspaper.
-We also invite you to share your story online on When Cows Fly and through your social media accounts
+We also invite you to share your story through your social media accounts

 12. How do the animals and people work together?